Vincristine liposome (Intravenous)

 The presence of other medical problems may affect the use of vincristine liposome.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Nerve or muscle disorders (eg, numbness, weakness, tingling) or
+- Nerve or muscle problem (eg, neuropathy) or

 - Neutropenia (low white blood cells) or